azimmerly/gradient-generator/README.md

 # Gradient Generator

-A simple CSS color gradient generator.
-You can customize the colors and direction of the gradient, and the resulting CSS code is available in HEX, RGB, or HSL formats for easy copying to the clipboard.
+A simple and intuitive CSS gradient generator.
+Gradients can be customized using draggable color stops and set to either linear or radial style, with a live preview.
+The generated CSS code can then be copied to the clipboard.